-4.3.2 By 2023, strengthen the OPC Science Advisory Team (SAT) by expanding scientific expertise across a range of disciplines, knowledge types, tribal expertise, Traditional Ecological Knowledges, and institutions or organizations, including experience working with environmental justice communities and/or California Native American tribes.
-4.3.3 Improve accessibility to coastal and ocean research and data by partnering with state agency, community, and tribal governments and communities to develop a public platform that includes data and reports produced and/or reviewed by OPC and state agency partners.
-4.3.4 Organize two (2) community workshops per year per region with environmental justice communities and California Native American tribes and communities to co-develop regionspecific metrics and indicators for community health and resilience.
+- Demographic composition of the SAT - Diverse composition of expertise across Strategic Plan goals (coastal/marine science, environmental justice, urban planning, engineering, water scientists, MPA scientists, etc.) - Identifies barriers towards a more diverse advisory team - 4.3.2.
+By 2024, strengthen the OPC Science Advisory Team (SAT) by expanding scientific expertise across a range of disciplines, knowledge types, tribal expertise, Traditional Ecological Knowledges, and institutions or organizations, including experience working with environmental justice communities and/or California Native American tribes. - 4.3.3.
+Improve accessibility to coastal and ocean research and data by partnering with state agency, community, and tribal governments and communities to develop a public platform that includes data and reports produced and/or reviewed by OPC and state agency partners. - 4.3.4.
+Organize two (2) community workshops per coastal region with environmental justice communities and California Native American tribes and communities to co-develop region-specific metrics and indicators for community health and resilience by 2023.